tarantool/doc/doc/reference/reference_lua/uri.rst

 .. function:: parse(URI-string)

-    Parse a URI string by components.
+    Parse a URI string into components.
 Possible components are:

     *   ``fragment``
     *   ``host``